 When the first Yamaha 650 XS model was launched in 1968 at the Tokyo Motorshow, no one could predict that it will be Yamaha’s longest running and bestselling model.
-The first four stroke model on which the whole series is based, was the legendary Yamaha XS1 650cc with its parallel twin engine and horizontally split crankcase.
-After initial hiccup by Yamaha with name changing from XS to TX and back in early 1970’s, the official Yamaha XS650 production began in 1975.
+The first four stroke model on which the whole series is based, was the legendary Yamaha XS1 650cc with its parallel air cooled twin engine and horizontally split crankcase.
+After initial hiccup by Yamaha with name changing from XS to TX and back in early 1970’s, the official Yamaha XS 650 production began in 1975.

 The 1975 Yamaha XS650B was the first of the “Standard” series produced by Yamaha until 1979.
 This model had disc brakes on both wheels and new - more solid - frame to tackle the handling issues.
 New front forks were introduced on the 1977 XS650D model, going from 34mm to 35mm in diameter.
 The XS650E & XS650F were the last standard models introduced by Yamaha, the hunger for cruiser style custom motorcycles just took over and production had to adapt.

 Born in 1978 as Yamaha XS650SE, the first “Special Edition” cruiser was born.
 There were several modifications in design and well as performance of the two, but the basic 650cc engine remained.
-The Specials had smaller fuel tanks, wider steadier tires, stepped seat, aluminium grab rails and many other new features.
-Brakes on the XS models kept changing from drum to disc and back to drum as time went by, so did the wheel style.
-In USA the production continued way into mid 1980’s with XS650SI & XS650SJ Heritage Special models.
+The Specials had smaller gas tanks, wider steadier tires, stepped seat, aluminium grab rails and many other new features.
+Braking systems on the XS models kept changing from drum brakes to disc brakes and back to drum as time went by, so did the wheel style.
+In United States the production continued way into mid 1980’s with XS650SI & XS650SJ Heritage Special models.